Gathering Requirements

 Questioning Assumptions in Machine Learning

 As with all other software systems, also systems with machine-learned components interact with the real world.
-Training data is input data derived through some sort of sensor input representing the real world (user input, logs of user actions, camera pictures, GPS locations, …) and predictions form outputs that are used in the real world for some manual or automated decisions.
+Training data is input data derived through some sort of sensor input representing the real world (user input, logs of user actions, camera pictures, GPS locations, and so on) and predictions form outputs that are used in the real world for some manual or automated decisions.
 It is important to question not only the assumptions about inputs and outputs of the running system, but also assumptions made about training data used to train the machine-learning components of the system.
-By identifying, documenting, and checking these assumptions early it is possible to anticipate and mitigate many potential problems.
-Also note that used assumptions (especially in a machine learning context) may not necessarily be stable as the world changes.
+By identifying, documenting, and checking these assumptions early, it is possible to anticipate and mitigate many potential problems.
+Also note that used assumptions (especially in a machine-learning context) may not necessarily be stable as the world changes.
 Possibly the world may even change in response to our system.
 Nonetheless, it may be possible to monitor assumptions over time to detect when they are still valid and require adjustment to our specification (often in terms of updating a model with new training data) or to processes outside the software as needed.

 In our fall detection scenario, we might be able to anticipate a few different problematic assumptions:

-• Unreliable human feedback: Users of the fall detection system may be embarrassed when falling and decide to not call for help after a fall.
+Unreliable human feedback: Users of the fall detection system may be embarrassed when falling and decide to not call for help after a fall.
 To that end, the user might indicate that they did not fall, which might make the system interpret the prediction as a false positive, furthermore possibly resulting in mislabeled training data for future iterations of the model.
 Understanding this assumption, we could, for example, clarify the user interface to distinguish between “I did not fall” and “I do not need help right now,” or be more careful about reviewing production data before using it for training.

-• Drift: Training data was collected from falls in one network of senior homes over an extended period.
+Drift: Training data was collected from falls in one network of senior homes over an extended period.
 We assumed that those places are representative of the future customer base, but oversaw that users in other places (e.g., at home) may have plush carpets that result in different acceleration patterns.
-Checking assumptions about what training data is representative of the target distribution is a common challenge in machine learning projects.
+Checking assumptions about what training data is representative of the target distribution is a common challenge in machine-learning projects.

-• Feedback loops: We assume that users will universally wear the smartwatch for fall detection.
-However, a series of false positives, possibly even associated with costs or stress of an unnecessary call of caretakers or emergency responders, users may be reluctant to wear the watch in certain situations, for example, when gardening.
+Feedback loops: We assume that users will universally wear the smartwatch for fall detection.
+However, after a series of false positives, possibly even associated with costs or stress of an unnecessary call of caretakers or emergency responders, users may be reluctant to wear the watch in certain situations, for example, when gardening.
 As a consequence, we may have even less reliable training data and more false positives for such situations, resulting in more users discarding their watches.
 We could revisit our assumptions to better understand when and why users stop wearing the watch.

-• Attacks: Maybe far-fetched, but malicious users could artificially shake the smartwatch on another user’s nightstand to trigger the fall detection while that user is sleeping.
+Attacks: Maybe far-fetched, but malicious users could artificially shake the smartwatch on another user’s nightstand to trigger the fall detection while that user is sleeping.
 Depending on how worried we are about such cases, we may want to revisit our assumption that all movement of the watch happens when the watch is worn and use additional sensors to identify the user and detect that the fall happened while the watch was actually on the wrist of the right user.

 In all cases, we can question whether our assumptions are realistic and whether we should strengthen the system with additional sensor inputs or weaken the system requirements to be less ambitious and more realistic.